ecr007/English-World/Phrases-Vocabulary/I.md

 I owe you one: means that you feel grateful to someone for doing something for you and you will return the favor in the future.

 I could kick myself: feeling regretful or annoyed with oneself for making a mistake or missing an opportunity.

+I hope you'll get better soon: this means the speaker wishes for the listener to recover from an illness or feel better in the near future.